-The Compliance Section contains the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance And Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards.
+The Compliance Section contains the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on An Audit of Financial Statements Performed in Accordance with Government Auditing Standards.

-I trust that you and the members of the System will find this ACFR helpful in understanding the System, and our commitment to financial integrity and member services.
+I trust that you and the members of the System will find this ACFR helpful in understanding the System and our commitment to financial integrity and member services.

-THE EMPLOYEES RETIREMENT SYSTEM AND ITS SERVICES
+THE FIRE AND POLICE RETIREMENT SYSTEM AND ITS SERVICES

-The Employees Retirement System was established on June 1, 1939, under Charter Section 910 and is governed by Article 5 of Chapter 3 of the City of Fresno Municipal Code.
-The System provides retirement allowances to the non-safety members employed by the City of Fresno (the City).
-In accordance with the provisions of the City of Fresno Municipal Code, the System provides lifetime retirement, disability, and death benefits to its members.
+The Fire and Police Retirement System was established on July 1, 1955, under Charter Section 910 and is governed by Articles 3 and 4 of Chapter 3 of the City of Fresno Municipal Code.
+Effective August 27, 1990, the City of Fresno (the City) added a Second Tier that includes all full-time sworn Fire, Police, and Airport Safety personnel hired on or after that date.
+The System provides retirement allowances to all full-time sworn safety members employed by the City of Fresno.
+In accordance with the provisions of the City of Fresno Municipal Code, the System provides lifetime retirement, disability, and death benefits to its safety members.

-The Employees Retirement Board is responsible for establishing policies governing the administration of the System, making benefit determinations, and managing the investment of the System's assets.
-The Board operates under the authority vested in Article 5 of Chapter 3 of the City of Fresno Municipal Code and the California Pension Protection Act of 1992.
-Article XVI, Section 17(b) of the Constitution of the State of California provides that "the members of the Retirement Board of a public retirement system shall discharge their duties ... solely in the interest of, and for the exclusive purpose of providing benefits to, participants and their beneficiaries, minimizing employer contributions thereto, and defraying reasonable expenses of administering the System.
+The Fire and Police Retirement Board is responsible for establishing policies governing the administration of the System, making benefit determinations, and managing the investment of the System's assets.
+The Board operates under the authority vested in Articles 3 and 4 of Chapter 3 of the City of Fresno Municipal Code and the California Pension Protection Act of 1992.
+Article XVI, Section 17(b) of the Constitution of the State of California provides that the "members of the Retirement Board of a public retirement system shall discharge their duties...solely in the interest of, and for the exclusive purpose of providing benefits to, participants and their beneficiaries, minimizing employer contributions thereto, and defraying reasonable expenses of administering the System.
 A Retirement Board's duty to its participants and their beneficiaries shall take precedence over any other duty."
-Section 17(a) further provides that the Board has ... "the sole and exclusive responsibility to administer the System in a manner that will assure prompt delivery of benefits and related services to the participants and their beneficiaries."
+Section 17(a) further provides that the Board has... "the sole and exclusive responsibility to administer the System in a manner that will assure prompt delivery of benefits and related services to the participants and their beneficiaries."
 The Retirement Board is also responsible for the prudent investment of member and employer contributions and defraying reasonable expenses of administration.

-The Retirement Board has five (5) members: two (2) management employees who are appointed by the Mayor and confirmed by the City Council, one (1) employee who is elected by the manual workers of the System, and one (1) employee who is elected by the clerical or supervisory workers of the System, both of which serve a four-year term.
-The fifth and final member of the Board is a qualified elector of the City, not connected with its government, appointed by the previously designated four members.
-The Board oversees the Retirement Administrator and staff in the performance of their duties in accordance with the Municipal Code and the Board's Rules, Regulations and Policies.
+The Retirement Board has five (5) members: two (2) management employees who are appointed by the Mayor and confirmed by the City Council, one (1) employee who is elected by the sworn Fire Department members of the System, and one (1) employee who is elected by the Police and Airport Safety Officers of the System, both of which serve a four-year term.
+The fifth and final member of the Board shall be a qualified elector of the County of Fresno, not connected with its government, appointed by the previously designated four members.
+The Board oversees the Retirement Administrator and staff in the performance of their duties in accordance with the City of Fresno Municipal Code and the Board's Rules, Regulations and Policies.